 This section is where you can write a brief statement expressing why you selected pharmacy as a career and how the Doctor of Pharmacy degree relates to your immediate and long-term professional goals.
 Describe how your personal, educational, and professional background will help you achieve your goals.

 The personal essay is an important part of your application for admission and provides an opportunity for you to clearly and effectively express your ideas.

 - Keep your topic general: Follow the prompt in this section to write your statement.
 Keep the statement general as this essay is sent to all the programs you apply to.
 If you plan to only apply to one program, we still strongly recommend keeping your statement general in case you later apply to additional programs.
 Once you submit your application, the essay cannot be edited or changed.

-- Do not exceed the maximum length: Refer to the number below the field in the application.
-This is the number of characters (not words) that you can use in your essay.
-As you type, you can see how many characters are still available.
+- Do not exceed the maximum length: You can see both the word and character count below the field in the application.
+The right-hand number shows the maximum number of characters that you can use in your essay.
+As you type, you can see how many characters are still available and the associated word count.
 Characters include spaces, carriage returns, and punctuation.
-You cannot save your essay if it exceeds the character limit.
+You cannot save your essay if it exceeds the 4,500 character limit.

 - Use simple formatting: Formatting such as tabs, italics, multiple spaces, etc., will not be saved.
 To delineate paragraphs, type a double return between each paragraph.

 Be sure to read over your essay several times to catch any spelling, grammar, punctuation, etc., errors before submitting.
 Once you submit your application, you cannot edit your essay.
 If you find an error after submission that you believe could have major effects on your application, we recommend sending a corrected copy directly to the programs you applied to.